hugoretail/D2L-Tutorial/preliminaries/preliminarires.md

 # Preliminaries

-Resume at: 2.3 Linear Algebra
+Resume at: 2.4.3.
+Partial Derivatives and Gradients

 ## 2.3.10.
 Matrix–Matrix Multiplication